Voices of Equity in Planning

 Videos were made possible by the generous gift of time from members of APA's Social Equity Task Force, appointed in 2018 by then-President Cynthia Bowen, FAICP.

 Integrating equity into planning work isn't easy.
-Planners need political and insitutional cover so they can operationalize equity – turning conceptual understanding into changes in planning practice.
+Planners need political and institutional cover so they can operationalize equity — turning conceptual understanding into changes in planning practice.
+Featuring Katie Bell Sata, AICP.

 The Social Equity Task Force was appointed in 2018 to identify ways planning practitioners are struggling with social equity and inclusive growth issues, and to identify actual tools and techniques that could be used — in a variety of settings — to implement effective change in this area.